multi-build/multibuild/README.rst

 Manylinux
 =========

-The build phase is in a Manylinux1 docker container, but the test phase is in a clean Ubuntu 14.04 container.
+The build phase is in a Manylinux1 Docker container, but the test phase is in a clean Ubuntu 14.04 container.

 Build phase
 -----------

 ``multibuild/travis_linux_steps.sh`` defines the ``build_wheel`` function,
-which starts up the Manylinux1 docker container to run a wrapper script ``multibuild/docker_build_wrap.sh``, that (within the container) sources the following bash scripts:
+which starts up the Manylinux1 Docker container to run a wrapper script ``multibuild/docker_build_wrap.sh``, that (within the container) sources the following bash scripts: